 Accurate retrieval means that search results are reproducible and reportable (especially important for systematic reviews)

-In contrast, Google Scholar is not a human-curated database but a search engine of the whole internet which narrows the internet results based on machine automated criteria.
+In contrast, Google Scholar is not a human-curated database but a search engine of the whole internet which narrows the results to "scholarly " ones based on machine automated criteria.

 All subject areas are covered, and Google Scholar includes more different types of sources: conference proceedings, books, and reports, that are not included in Web of Science or PubMed.

-Google Scholar retrieves article information from thousands of different sites, so information about author, date, journal name, and other pieces of the citation is not standardized and may or may not be machine-readable by Google.
+Information about author, date, journal name, and other pieces of the citation is not standardized so may not be machine-readable by Google.
 Google Scholar offers an author, date or journal name search, but its accuracy varies greatly.
-Results cannot be sorted reliably by date.
+Results can be sorted by date, but not necessarily reliably.

 No human-curation means no tagging of articles for structure or content.
 If you want review articles, you can add the word "review" to your Google Scholar search, but as a keyword.
 This means you may or may not get real review articles.
-Like Web of Science, content is not tagged so you must search for all possible variations of the words from your topic.
+Content words are no tagged, so you must search for all possible variations of the words from your topic.

 Inaccurate retrieval and variable content means that search results are not necessarily reproducible and therefore not reportable.
-They would not be appropriate for systematic reviews.
+Google Scholar would not be appropriate to use for systematic reviews.